Definition of puberty

 |Tanner stage||Breasts (female)||Pubic hair||Genitals (male)|

 True precocious puberty has to be distinguished from precocious pseudopuberty.
-Genesis of the first one is either premature or excessive gonadotropin secretion of pituitary gland or hypothalamus, which can have idiopathic reasons or can be explained by different reasons, like tumors in CNS, traumas or primary hypothyroidism.
-In case of precocious pseudopuberty, sex hormones are pathologically increased without rise in gonadotropin.
-Reasons for this might be tumors in ovaries or adrenal cortex, as well as iatrogenic influx of oestrogens.
-Another example for precocious puberty is congenital adrenal hyperplasia.
+The cause of the former is either premature or excessive gonadotropin secretion by the pituitary gland or hypothalamus, which can have idiopathic reasons or can be caused by other factors, such as tumors in the central nervous system (CNS), traumas, or primary hypothyroidism.
+In the case of precocious pseudopuberty, sex hormones are pathologically increased without a rise in gonadotropin.
+Reasons for this may include tumors in the ovaries or adrenal cortex, as well as an iatrogenic influx of estrogens.
+Another example of precocious puberty is congenital adrenal hyperplasia.

-The breast development starts prematurely, the onset of growth of pubic- and armpit hair starts and menarche comes early.
-Another sign is rapid growth during early stages with early lock of epiphysis and therefore reduced final height.
+The breast development starts prematurely, the onset of growth of pubic and armpit hair starts and menarche comes early.
+Another sign is rapid growth during early stages with the early lock of the epiphysis and therefore reduced final height.

 Diagnosis of Precocious Puberty

-First of all, a detailed anamnesis has to be held and patients have to be inspected clinically.
-This should include sonography in order to evaluate inner sexual characteristics and classification of the external sexual characteristics according to Tanner (see before).
-Furthermore, endocrinological diagnostics have to be carried out in order to be able to distinguish central genesis from peripheral genesis.
-Precocious pseudo-puberty, unlike true precocious puberty, is associated with high levels of sex hormones, while level of gonadotropin is low.
-In addition to that, a neurological examination should be carried out, followed by MR or CT to show central genesis.
+A detailed anamnesis should be taken, and patients must be examined clinically.
+This should include sonography in order to evaluate inner sexual characteristics and classification of the external sexual characteristics according to Tanner stages.
+Furthermore, endocrinological diagnostics should be performed to distinguish central genesis from peripheral genesis.
+Precocious pseudo-puberty, unlike true precocious puberty, is associated with high levels of sex hormones, while the level of gonadotropin is low.
+In addition, a neurological examination should be carried out, followed by a magnetic resonance (MR) or computerized tomography (CT) scan to show central genesis.

 Treatment of Precocious Puberty

-First of all, the underlying genesis of the disease should be treated.
-By administering GnRH analogues, the endogenous forming of gonadotropins is suppressed due to receptor-down-regulation, which results in less secretion of sex hormones.
+Primary treatment includes treating the underlying genesis of the disease.
+Administering gonadotropin-releasing hormone (GnRH) analogs suppresses the endogenous forming of gonadotropins due to receptor-down-regulation, which results in less secretion of sex hormones.

 Definition of Delayed Puberty

-The counterpart to precocious puberty is the delayed puberty, in which the onset of puberty is later than usual.
-This means that there is either no onset of development of secondary sexual characteristics until 14th year of life or no menarche until 16th year of life.
+The counterpart to precocious puberty is delayed puberty, in which the onset of puberty is later than usual.
+This means that there is either no onset of the development of secondary sexual characteristics until the 14th year of life or no menarche until the 16th year of life.